matthewj29-hills/CheckSplitter/README.md

 Check Splitter is a web application built to help users effortlessly split a restaurant bill based on the items they ordered.
 The app uses OCR (Optical Character Recognition) technology to scan and extract details from an image of a restaurant check, and then it calculates the split between different users.
 This project utilizes pytesseract for OCR image processing, and it is hosted on Heroku.

 ## **Project Status**
-This project is currently complete and fully functional.
-The OCR process extracts the relevant details from the image, and users can split the check based on those details.
-The app is live and hosted on Heroku, and I am continuously refining its features.
+This project is not fully functional yet, I am in the process of fixing tesseract OCR bugs on the Heroku site.
+Very soon, my webpage will be back up and 100% functional.

 ## **Project Screen Shots**